ionic-team/getting-started-iv-vue/README.md

 **Note:** rather than create define functions such as `setSession()` and `restoreSession()`, we _could_ just return the `vault` from the composition function and use its API directly in the rest of the application.
 However, that would expose the rest of the application to potential API changes as well as potentially result in duplicated code.
 In our opinion, it is a much better option to return functions that define how we would like the rest of the application to interact with the vault.
 This makes the code more maintainable and easier to debug.

-Now that we have the vault in place, let's switch over to `src/views/Home.vue` and code some simple interactions with the vault.
+Now that we have the vault in place, let's switch over to `src/views/Home.vue` and implement some simple interactions with the vault.
 Here is a snapshot of what we will change:

 1. replace the "container" `div` with a list of form controls
 1. add a `setup()` function